shixin-guo/seo-agent/README.md

 ### Running Tests

 The project uses pytest for testing with a comprehensive test suite covering all core modules and API endpoints.
-The test suite includes unit tests for all functionality with proper mocking of external dependencies.
+The test suite includes unit tests for all functionality with proper handling of external dependencies.

 #### Test Structure

 - **Unit Tests**: Tests for individual components in isolation
 - **Integration Tests**: Tests for component interactions
-- **Mock Tests**: Separate tests using mock data for development without API keys
+- **API Tests**: Tests for API endpoint functionality

 #### Test Command Reference